dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/K3s/Certificate_with_k3s+HaProxy/README.md

 ```
 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.9.1/cert-manager.yaml
 ```
-This  command will install all the
+This  command will install all the cert manager components in our cluster.
+Next we need is a ***ClusterIssuer*.

+### 4. Create a ClusterIssuer:

+Issuers, and ClusterIssuers are Kubernetes resources that represent certificate authorities (CAs) that are able to generate signed certificates by honoring certificate signing requests.
+All cert-manager certificates require a referenced issuer that is in a ready condition to attempt to honor the request. <a href="https://cert-manager.io/docs/concepts/issuer/">Read More</a>

+Here is my <a href="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/blob/main/K3s/Certificate_with_k3s%2BHaProxy/Issuer.yaml">ClusterIssuer</a> file